clipos/products_clipos/doc/security.rst

   creating a project based on CLIP OS should not require extensive changes to the project source files.

+  .. admonition:: Status
+     :class: tip

-  :Status: First functional draft of the derivation mechanism
+     First functional draft of the derivation mechanism completed in version **5.0 alpha**.
-  :Version: 5.0 alpha

 * Documentation and maintenance instructions are made available to allow third-parties to derive the CLIP OS project and guide them into maintaining